edeitrick/hello-codio-web/.guides/content/DOM-Manipulation-Testing---Function-6fd6.md

 `str` is the data we want our stringAdder function to add to the DOM.

 - `.append()`
-The `.append()` method is a jQuery method inserts data into the selected div.
+The `.append()` method is a jQuery method that inserts data into the selected div.